zomia-bootcamp/Objects/README.md

 Open [./exercises/spaceshipUpgrade.js](./exercises/spaceshipUpgrade.js) and follow the instructions.

 ## Methods
-When the data stored on an object is a function we call that a [method](https://www.codecademy.com/resources/docs/javascript/methods?page_ref=catalog).
-A property is what an object has, while a method is what an object does.

-Do object methods seem familiar?
-That’s because you’ve been using them all along!
-For example `console` is a global JavaScript object and `.log()` is a method on that object. `Math` is also a global JavaScript object and `.floor()` is a method on it.
+Methods in JavaScript refer to functions that are stored within objects.
+They define the actions that an object can perform.
+In contrast, properties represent the characteristics or data that an object possesses.

+You might already be familiar with object methods without realizing it.
+For example, the `console` object in JavaScript provides a method called `.log()` for printing messages to the console.
+Similarly, the `Math` object includes a method called `.floor()` for rounding numbers down to the nearest integer.

-We can include methods in our object literals by creating ordinary, colon-separated key-value pairs.
-The key serves as our method’s name, while the value is an anonymous function expression.
+To define methods in JavaScript objects, we use key-value pairs separated by colons.
+The key represents the name of the method, while the value is an anonymous function expression.

+By using methods, we can make objects in JavaScript more dynamic and functional.
+They allow objects to perform specific actions and provide a way to organize and encapsulate related functionality within the object itself.

 ```js
 const alienShip = {